 It supports both system audio and voice over recording.
 However, you might find that iPhone recordings have no sound occasionally, largely because of the DRM (Digital Rights Management) protection

 The recorded foogtage will be saved in the Camera Roll folder, so if you plan to record a super long video, the storage should be enough.
-Then, let's get started with how this iOS built-in screen recorder helps us with the job.the job.
+Then, let's get started with how this iOS built-in screen recorder helps us with the job.

 Before the detail steps, we have to make sure of this feature being added to the Control Center, if you have not yet, so you can access it much more easily.
 Here are the instruction;